Child Support Lawyers in Seattle

 It is important to understand that you must go through court to receive an adjustment or modification.
 Doing so on your own without court approval could lead to a contempt action against you.
 The court must approve any change made to the amount of child support ordered.

-Before taking any action to get your child support order adjusted or modified, speaking with a knowledgeable Washington child support attorney at ZafiroLaw can give you critical insight into the impact of such a change.
+Before taking any action to get your child support order adjusted or modified, speaking with a knowledgeable Seattle child support lawyer at ZafiroLaw can give you critical insight into the impact of such a change.

 As a parent, you know the importance of supporting your child after divorce or separation.
 If you are a custodial parent seeking support for the first time or a non-custodial parent who has experienced a major change in life circumstances and cannot afford to pay your ordered amount, ZafiroLaw is here to represent you.